Oneflow-Inc/oneflow/README.md

     python3 -m pip install --find-links https://oneflow-inc.github.io/nightly oneflow_cu90 --user
     ```

+  - If you are in China, you could run this to have pip download packages from domestic mirror of pypi:
+    ```
+    python3 -m pip config set global.index-url https://pypi.tuna.tsinghua.edu.cn/simple
+    ```
+    For more information on this, please refer to [pypi 镜像使用帮助](https://mirror.tuna.tsinghua.edu.cn/help/pypi/)

   - Support for latest stable version of CUDA will be prioritized.
 Please upgrade your Nvidia driver to version 440.33 or above and install `oneflow_cu102` if possible.
 For more information, please refer to [CUDA compatibility documentation](https://docs.nvidia.com/deploy/cuda-compatibility/index.html).

   - CPU-only OneFlow is not available for now.